 How to file a car insurance claim for hurricane damage

-If your car has been damaged as a result of a hurricane, follow these steps to file a claim:
+If a hurricane damages your car, follow these steps to file a claim:

 Find Cheap Car Insurance